SuperOfficeDocs/superoffice-docs/docs/ui/screen-designer/configurable-screens/index.md

 ## What can I customize?

-* Modify the system layout of one or more screens for all users to fit the specific needs of your organization.
+* Modify the default (system) layout of one or more screens for all users to fit the specific needs of your organization.

 * Add personalized views for user groups to make them more effective.
 * Design layouts optimized for specific project types and sales types.
 * Hide fields that are never used.